 Why it matters: In case you haven’t noticed, Charlotte is growing really fast; the cranes dotting our skyline reflect the enormous amount of ongoing construction.
 Development puts a strain on infrastructure like pipes and sewer lines, local experts say.

 Driving the news: Out past the airport, the Paw Creek Lift Station, a water treatment facility, is being expanded to serve the western part of the county, according to Charlotte Water.
-When crews diverted wastewater flow to upsize a pipe last weekend, they ran into an alignment issue, causing wastewater to burst out of a nearby manhole.
+When crews diverted wastewater flow to upsize a pipe July 16, they ran into an alignment issue, causing wastewater to burst out of a nearby manhole.

 Mecklenburg County said 847,000 gallons of untreated sewage was discharged from the station.
-The county issued a “no swimming” advisory for Paw Creek Cove on Lake Wylie, and it remains in effect.
+The county issued a “no swimming” advisory for Paw Creek Cove on Lake Wylie.
+They lifted the advisory July 27.

-- The spill started at 5:30pm on July 16 and stopped the following day at 1:19pm, per Charlotte Water.
+- The spill started at 5:30pm on a Friday and stopped the following day at 1:19pm, per Charlotte Water.

 - “CLTWater and the contractor are reviewing what happened and how to prevent it from happening going forward,” Charlotte Water spokesperson Cam Coley tells Axios.